aces/Loris/README.md

     git clone git@github.com:your-git-username/Loris.git $projectname
     ```

 3. Run installer script to install core code, libraries, and MySQL schema (see LORIS Setup Schematic).
-The script will prompt for the following information, including usernames and folders which it will create automatically.
+The script will prompt for information, including usernames and folders which it will create automatically.

     ```
     cd /var/www/$projectname/tools